-At the outset, however, we would like to offer three acknowledgments.
-The first is simply that we appreciate that this article barely scratches the surface of these issues, and we hope that it will simply act to extend our usual approaches and offer pathways on how that can be accomplished.
-The second is that this discussion builds upon a previous piece on the ethics of vaccines, which did not consider the links with emotional labour (Allen and Macaulay, 2020).
-The second, and more important, is that the authors must recognise our privileged position in this conversation.
-Writing from Aotearoa New Zealand we understand that our own perspectives may be skewed by the comparatively little upheaval felt in the country, compared to other jurisdictions.
-Both authors are originally from other countries much more severely affected by the pandemic, however, and have had to work those consequences, including the loss of friends and family members, but we fully recognise that our lives have been considerably less stressful than many others.
-We hope that the following arguments are respectful of the millions of people afflicted by COVID-19.

 Ethics and Emotional Labour in the time of COVID-19

 Emotional labour is a multi-dimensional construct that involves a number of inter-related elements: emotional requirements of the role; emotional regulation within the role; performative emotions as part of the role (Grandey et al, 2013; Barry et al, 2019).
-Clearly these have all emerged vividly within SLBs with the onslaught of COVID-19:
+These dimensions are sorely tested in current circumstances:

 “The emotional balancing act required to juggle fear for one’s personal safety with a professional steadiness in the face of a circulating pathogen that can sicken and kill continues to challenge the people who show up on the job each day – whether they be critical care physicians or supermarket cashiers” (Stix, 2020)

-In an early study the psychological experience of caregivers of COVID-19 patients, Sun et al.(2020) found that negative emotions present in the early stages of care include fatigue, discomfort and helplessness caused by high-intensity work, fear, anxiety and concern for patients and family members.
-Self-coping strategies involved psychological and life adjustment, altruistic acts, and team support.
-Interestingly, growth under pressure was discovered; and positive emotions occurred simultaneously with negative emotions.
-Wang et al. (2020) found that the main source of stress among frontline healthcare workers was from the fear of being infected, the fear of family members being infected and the discomfort caused by protective equipment.
-Commentators have already identified the generation-defining nature of the pandemic:
+In an early study of the psychological experience of caregivers of COVID-19 patients, Sun et al (2020) found that negative emotions present in the early stages of care include fatigue, discomfort and helplessness caused by high-intensity work, fear, anxiety and concern for patients and family members.
+Wang et al. (2020) found that the main source of stress among frontline healthcare workers was fear of being infected, of family members being infected and the discomfort caused by protective equipment.

-“The emergence and rapid spread of COVID-19 globally in the current pandemic has had an impact on human emotion, distress and loss of the greatest resonance since the Second World War.”
-(Hayes et al., 2020)